-Under the MTP (2013-2017), transformation of the economy is pegged on rapid economic growth on a stable macro-economic environment, modernization of infrastructure, diversification and commercialization of agriculture, food security, a higher contribution of manufacturing to the GDP, wider access to African and global markets, wider access for Kenyans to better quality education and health care, job creation targeting unemployed youth, provision of better housing and provision of improved water sources and sanitation to Kenyan households that presently lack these.
+Under the MTP (2013-2017), transformation of the economy is pegged on rapid economic growth on a stable macroeconomic environment, modernization of infrastructure, diversification and commercialization of agriculture, food security, a higher contribution of manufacturing to the GDP, wider access to African and global markets, wider access for Kenyans to better quality education and health care, job creation targeting unemployed youth, provision of better housing and provision of improved water sources and sanitation to Kenyan households that presently lack these.
 To cap it all, Kenya will pay full attention to securing its environment and building its resilience to climate change.
 Much of this will be done in collaboration with county governments and new urban management boards as provided for under the constitution and its laws.
-The flagship projects under the social pillar of the MTP, which will help build resilience against climate change, include strengthening environmental governance; waste management and pollution control; rehabilitation of urban rivers; land reclamation; irrigation and protection of water towers among others.
+The flagship projects under the social pillar of the MTP, which will help build resilience against climate change, include strengthening environmental governance; waste management and pollution control; rehabilitation of urban rivers; land reclamation; irrigation and drainage infrastructure installation; water harvesting and storage programme; rehabilitation and protection of water towers, among others.